-Name of program/activity/initiative Grants and Sponsorships Addressing Housing and Homelessness Description Grants and sponsorships are decided annually based on community need.
+Name of program/activity/initiative Grants and Sponsorships Addressing Housing and Homelessness.
+Description Grants and sponsorships are decided annually based on community need.
 Selected executed grants and sponsorships will be reported at year end.
-An example of an organization that may receive a grant or sponsorship to address Housing and Homelessness is the Homeless Services Center.
+An example of an organization that may receive a grant or sponsorship to address Housing and Homelessness is Housing Matters.
 Goals Prevent homelessness and counter displacement by increasing the county's access to healthy, stable and affordable housing.
 Anticipated Outcomes Increase affordable housing opportunities for unhoused and under housed individuals by supporting community-based organizations that develop/expand housing services to ensure that the needs of the populations are met.
+2021 Impact Housing Matters operates the Recuperative Care Center (RCC) which provides a safe home-like setting, support for recovery, and onsite primary care.
+In 2021 52 individuals were served for a total of 500 encounters.
+48 individuals saw a primary care provider.
+Lastly, more than 4,000 meals were provided.
 Metrics Used to Evaluate the program/activity/initiative SMSC will evaluate the impact of grants by annually tracking metrics via reporting from grantee organizations.
-Possible metrics include: Number of persons served (including demographics if available/applicable) Number of individuals/families sheltered Number of individuals transitioned into permanent housing Number of individuals receiving housing assistance services
+Possible metrics include: Number of persons served (including demographics if available), Number of individuals/families sheltered, Number of individuals transitioned into permanent housing, Number of individuals receiving housing assistance services.